vrockai/pipeline-test/docs/content.md

 ---

-## A gut feeling for drugs that have metabolic benefits.
+## A gut feeling for drugs that have metabolic benefits
- 01.08.2023, _E Zhang, A Agua, W Huang_

-Resveratrol (REV) is a natural polyphenol with anti-obesity effects.
-However, the mechanisms remain unclear due to its low bioavailability and the lack of defined membrane-bound or nuclear receptors.
-Pang and colleagues reported that REV intervention (REV-I) alters gut microbiota and bile acid profile, leading to the inhibition of farnesoid X receptor (FXR) and attenuation of scavenger receptor class B type 1 (SR-B1)-mediated chylomicron secretion.
-This highlights a therapeutic potential of targeting gut microbiome and intestinal SR-B1 for obesity and diabetes treatment.

 [Source](https://doi.org/10.1038/s41467-023-40167-3)

-10.1038/s41467-023-40167-3

 ---